Setting up Anki

 35

-than this value and showing the cards to you right away.
+minutes.
+When you finish your daily reviews and new cards, Anki will start ignoring intervals of cards in the learning queue less than this value and will start showing the cards to you right away.
 This is good for cards with small intervals because it lets you finish your reps without breaking the flow and waiting for your cards to become ready to be reviewed.
 But if you set theLearn ahead limit

-too high cards with longer learning steps will be shown to you too early.
+too high, cards with longer learning steps will be shown to you too early.
 Keeping the value on the lower side enforces the wait time of your steps.
 If you set this to0

-, Anki will always wait the full delay, so it's not optimal either.Show new cards after reviews.
+Show new cards after reviews.
 You always want to finish your reviews first, and you don't want new cards to slow you down.
 You can choose

 Show new cards before reviews

 if you are consistent and feel confident that you will never have a backlog of Anki reviews.
-Mixing is probably the worst way and will confuse you when a new card pops up after a streak of mature cards.Anki 2021 scheduler.
-This is a new scheduler that comes with Anki 2.1.45+.
-If your version of Anki doesn't show this option, it has been already enabled by default.
-Otherwise, make sure to enable it.
-The old
+Mixing is probably the worst way and will confuse you when a new card pops up after a streak of mature cards.Note: This option has been moved in newer versions.

 Options Groups